 TIP: If you buy a paper ticket, remember to validate your ticket BEFORE you get on a train, at the machines in the underground tunnels, or on the tracks.
 You must do this before riding, otherwise, the ticket inspector may fine you.

 I do not necessarily see the need to rent a car in Italy, though it gives you more flexibility and freedom.
 Hiring a car can be a great option if flexibility is very important to you.
-In this case, I recommend using this site to find the best deals on rental cars.
+However, driving in Italy is not for the fainthearted.
+Streets can be busy and drivers tend to be reckless.
+Also, petrol prices are quite high as are highway tolls.

-➡️ Find the best deals for rental cars here.
+➡️ Find the best deals for rental cars here if you want to rent a car.

 HOW TO GET FROM SWITZERLAND TO ITALY